Year-round sales of gasoline mixed with 15% ethanol OK'd

 The change also fulfills a pledge that President Donald Trump made to U.S. corn farmers, who see ethanol as an important driver of demand for their crops.
 Oil refineries have been seeking exemptions from government requirements to include ethanol in their fuel mixes.

 Environmental groups contend the U.S. Clean Air Act prohibits year-round sales of E15, and court challenges are expected.
+Bill Wehrum, assistant administrator of the EPA's Office of Air and Radiation, said Friday the agency is prepared to win a court fight.

+Wehrum said Friday in a conference call with reporters that if the agency believed the change ran afoul of the Clean Air Act, "we wouldn't have done it."

+Federal law for more than a decade has mandated that oil refineries mix ethanol into their fuel.
+The Trump administration's former EPA chief, Scott Pruitt, had angered lawmakers, growers and ethanol processors in Iowa and other key election states by granting a spate of exemptions sparing refineries from that mandate.